 Senior Honors Night was initially scheduled for May 19, 2020, at BHHS.
-This date may change.
-Students and parents will be notified as soon as the date is confirmed.
 The BHHS Counseling Department is working to make this a virtual event to highlight the accomplishments of these honorees.
 Once a final decision is made regarding SHN, we will inform students/families.